 Understanding the structure of marine food webs and how they, as well as the services they support, respond when perturbed is a fundamental prerequisite of EBM.
 This understanding can help to identify social, economic, and ecological trade-offs and assess the risks of ocean uses as well as the risks of failing to respond to pressures such as climate change.

-Food web research is renowned across the ICES community and ICES are seeing growing requests for ecosystem-based advice.
+Food web research is renowned across ICES community and ICES are seeing growing requests for ecosystem-based advice.

 This workshop is designed to review the latest advances in food web research, explore needs and pragmatic solutions for integration into ICES advice, and consider how complex food web models can be more systematically applied across ICES ecoregions.